JoeMay-Dev/password/README.md

 This is a simple random password generator project.

-- User selects password length between 8-128 characters via prompt box.
+- User selects password length between 8-128 characters.
 - Character type selection choices are lowercase, uppercase, number, and special characters.
-These selections are made through confirm boxes.
 - This password can be copied and pasted.